Michael0770/ClothingProject/README.md

 ## Database and Backend Setup

-Firstof all create database in MSSQL and then Open the Visual Studio and go to appsetting.json and set the your datbase connection in it.
+Firstof all create database in MSSQL and then Open the Visual Studio and go to appsetting.json and set your datbase connection in it.
 Put your database name , server name etc. And then run the miagraion by Package Manager Console by this command .
 PM> add-migration

 ## Running unit tests